emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 Both content intended for native speakers and resources designed for learners can be comprehensible input, but don't get too cozy with beginner content.
 It is intimidating to make the jump to the real stuff, but it's an important.
 It will greatly deepen your connection to and interest in the culture(s) associated with the language you're learning and expand the landscape of (interesting! compelling!) input you can consume immensely.

-If you want to get started with input but need a bit of guidance, I put together a [free cheat sheet with 11 tips to help beginners start learning a language via comprehensible input.](https://monoglotanxiety.ck.page/11-tips-for-beginners) This is the advice I gave my mom when she started learning German!
+If you want to get started with input but need a bit of guidance, I put together a <a target="_blank" href="https://monoglotanxiety.ck.page/11-tips-for-beginners">free cheat sheet with 11 tips to help beginners start learning a language via comprehensible input.</a> This is the advice I gave my mom when she started learning German!

 {{<notice note "Use a VPN to access foreign-language content">}}

 Unfortunately, a lot of foreign-language content online is geographically restricted.
 This can make finding comprehensible input hard.
 Using a **VPN (Virtual Private Network)** is an easy way to securely access foreign language content for input if you don't live in the "right" country.

-[You can get 81% off Surfshark VPN](https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input) using my link.
+<a target="_blank" rel="nofollow" href="https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input">You can get 81% off Surfshark VPN</a> using my link.
 Surfshark is my pick for language learners because it is made for streaming, supports multiple devices, stands out for its international focus — you can use it in 16 languages and there are servers in 100 countries, including multiple options in Africa and South America.

 **I really think a VPN is one of the few things you can pay for that can truly make a difference in learning a language via comprehensible input...** unlike textbooks!